pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Persistence Model
 =================

-The fields of the namedtuple define the persistence model for storing domain events.
-The field names of a suitable database table will match the field names of the namedtuple.
+A persistence model for sequenced items is defined using a namedtuple.

-Domain events of different types can be mapped to a single namedtuple type, and a namedtuple can be used to create a database record.
-The database records can be selected and converted to namedtuples, and the namedtuples can be mapped back to domain event objects.
+Domain events of different types can be mapped to a single sequenced item type, and the sequenced item objects can be used to create database records.
+The database records can be selected and converted to sequenced items objects, and the sequenced item objects can be mapped back to domain event objects.

+The field names of a suitable database table will match the field names of the sequenced item namedtuple.

 SequencedItem